A Brief History of Automotive Lighting Technology

 Approximately 40% of fatal accidents happen at night, making visibility a key factor in keeping roads safe for drivers.
 As a result, headlamp lighting has long been an important area of research and innovation by automotive lighting manufacturers.

-- The first sealed beam headlight was introduced to the market around 1939 and was composed of an incandescent headlamp with a tungsten filament.
+- 1940: The first sealed beam headlight was introduced to the market and was composed of an incandescent headlamp with a tungsten filament.
 The lumen intensity of this headlamp type drastically declined after about 1,000 hours, making it unsuitable for long-term usage.

-- In the 1960s, halogen gas was introduced into headlamps which provided a longer lifespan.
+- 1959: Halogen gas was introduced into headlamps which provided a longer lifespan.

-- In the 1990s Xeon or high-intensity discharge (HID) lamps were introduced.
+- 1991: Xenon high-intensity discharge (HID) lamps were introduced.
 These lights mimicked daylight quite closely, lasted nearly twice as long and had a greater range of visibility.

-- In 2003, the first LED lights were installed as rear lights.
+- 2003: The first LED lights were installed as rear lights.

-- In 2013, LED glare-free adaptive high beams were introduced.
+- 2013: LED glare-free adaptive high beams were introduced.

 Light Emitting Diodes